 How to Flush a Water Heater

-While your water heater should be regularly serviced by an experienced plumber, you are capable of (and encouraged to) flush the water heater yourself every few months or so.
+While your water heater should be regularly serviced by an experienced plumber, you are capable of (and encouraged to) flush the water heater yourself.
 Of course, if you’re not as handy and would like the help of a professional, never hesitate to call and ask!

 Flushing a water heater simply means emptying it of its contents and refilling it with new, fresh water.
-You can accomplish this by:
+You can accomplish this by taking the following steps.

-- Turning off the gas or electric connection as well as the water supply.
+- Turn off the gas or electric connection as well as the water supply.
 Allow sufficient time for the water to cool.